Trend bearish_trend_breakout

 Bearish Trend Breakout (bearish_trend_breakout) — 1-year alpha split by historical sub-period

-Bearish Trend Breakout (bearish_trend_breakout) — bullish 1-year observed alpha versus the random-date permutation null distribution
+Bearish Trend Breakout (bearish_trend_breakout) — bullish 1-year observed lift versus the random-date permutation null distribution

 ↑ Bullish triggers